Networks

 Operator Set

-The network has the flexibility to configure the operator set within the middleware or network contract.
+The network has the flexibility to configure an operator set within the middleware contract later to be used as a validator set (a.k.a. valset) for its validating.

 The following functions could be useful: